bvellek/elected-officials-app/README.md

-# Discover Your Elected officials
+# Discover Your Elected Officials

 ##Goal: